r-spatial/RSAGA/cran-comments.md

 ## Note

-The NOTE concerns possibly misspelled words in the DESCRIPTION; these are false positives.
+The win-builder NOTE concerns possibly misspelled words in the DESCRIPTION; these are false positives.

+On Fedora (and only on Fedora), there's also a note concerning the referencing of package `sp` in an unspecified Rd file.
+Adding `sp` to the Suggests did not solve this.
+I am also unaware of any possible references to `sp` in the help files.
+I therefore believe that this is a false positive.